coreshop/CoreShop/docs/docs/03_Development/06_Order/04_Cart_Processor.md

 # Cart Processor

-The Cart Processor takes care about refreshing the state and prices of carts for you.
-Everytime the ```persistCart``` function of the [Cart-Manager](./08_Cart_Manager.md) is called on a Cart, it gets triggered and re-calculates the cart.
+The Cart Processor in CoreShop is responsible for refreshing the state and prices of carts.
+It is automatically triggered every time the `persistCart` function of the [Cart-Manager](./08_Cart_Manager.md) is called on a cart, ensuring that the cart is re-calculated.

-Following Processors are implemented by default:
+The following processors are implemented by default:

 - [Cart Adjustment Clearer](https://github.com/coreshop/CoreShop/blob/master/src/CoreShop/Component/Core/Order/Processor/CartAdjustmentClearer.php)
 - [Item Processor](https://github.com/coreshop/CoreShop/blob/master/src/CoreShop/Component/Core/Order/Processor/CartItemProcessor.php)